chenyh-a/easyweb/README.md

     - source /git/easyweb/data.sql (use your own path)
 - use Maven to compile using command above:
   - mvn package
-- Renamed the package file "easyweb-0.0.1.war" to "easyweb.war", copy it to tomcat directory webapps.
+- Rename generated package file "easyweb-0.0.1.war" in target dir to "easyweb.war", then copy it to tomcat dir "webapps".
 - type url http://locahost:8080/easyweb/ in your browser to start it.
-- Or simply import the source code folder as a project in IDE, e.g,  Eclipse, etc. and run/debug project in IDE.
+- Or simply import the source code folder as a project in IDE, e.g. Eclipse, etc. and run/debug project in IDE.